November 10, 2022

 Registration of Renewable Energy Certificates.
 The amended regulations provide that, upon request by a customer, Nova Scotia Power must register all “renewable energy certificates” associated with a customer’s renewable energy generator(s) with an internationally accredited organization on an annual basis.
 Upon request by a customer, Nova Scotia Power must furnish the customer with renewable energy certificates describing the volume and vintage of renewable electricity generated by the customer’s generator(s) on an annual basis, at which time the certificates will be considered retired.
 The amended regulations further provide that Nova Scotia Power can count the total output of all renewable energy generated under a net-metering program and all residential net-metering customers to meet its renewable electricity performance standards.
 The interaction of these provisions suggests that commercial or institutional net-metered customers can apply the renewable energy certificates resulting from their renewable energy generator(s) against their internal renewable electricity performance and reporting requirements.
 Concurrently, Nova Scotia Power can apply the energy generated by all net-metered systems against its legislated renewable energy standard.
 If a commercial customer wished to register, sell, or assign the renewable energy certificates associated with its system independently, it must do so outside the context of the net-metering program.

-Please contact your McInnes Cooper lawyer or any member of our Renewable Energy Team @ McInnes Cooper to discuss how we can help you obtain the benefits of Nova Scotia’s new N.S. commercial net-metering regime.
+Please contact your McInnes Cooper lawyer or any member of our Renewable Energy Team @ McInnes Cooper to discuss how we can help you obtain the benefits of Nova Scotia’s new commercial net-metering regime.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.